8 Best Renters Insurance Companies in California of 2026

 But there are differences between natural floods and floods that cause interior damage.

-Damage resulting from the water back up or water originating in the rental is covered is in the standard policy.
+Damage resulting from the water backup or water originating in the rental is covered in the standard policy.

-Flooding due to hurricanes or severe storms that damage your belongings are not covered.
+Flooding due to hurricanes or severe storms that damage your belongings is not covered.

 Since flooding due to natural disasters is common, getting flood insurance is recommended.

-Both earthquake and flood insurance will raise your premium, but if you don't have them and one or both occur, you’ll be paying out of pocket for any damages and losses.
+Both earthquake and flood insurance will raise your premium, but if you don't have them and one or both occur, you’ll pay out of pocket for any damages and losses.

 What Does Earthquake Insurance Cover?